-Marisa Moseley completed her fourth season as a coach on the University of Connecticut women's basketball staff.
+Marisa Moseley completed her fifth season as a coach on the University of Connecticut women's basketball staff.

 Moseley has worked primarily with the post players at Connecticut and spent the 2007-08 and 2008-09 seasons as an assistant coach on the women's basketball staff at the University of Minnesota.
 She will also assist in all facets of recruiting and player development.